 Monika Froehler is the CEO of the Ban Ki-moon Centre for Global Citizens.
 She is a passionate change maker, advocate, founder and speaker.
 She was entrusted to create the Ban Ki-moon Centre after working at the UN, the EU, the Austrian Foreign Ministry and in field missions around the globe.
 She is passionate about the implementation of the Sustainable Development Goals (SDGs) and the Paris Climate Agreement.
 Throughout her career she managed to support hundreds of women, young people and communities all over the globe e.g. working in Africa and Latin America to ban landmines; working to improve hospital care in rural Central Asia and Africa; assisting in eco-friendly city planning in Asia and bettering the living conditions of women in the Middle East and West-Africa.

-Monika will join us at the virtual AFS Global Conference (22-23 October 2020) to discuss the impact of the first ever PISA Global Competence Assessment results on different education stakeholders, and help us define the path forward.
-Visit conference.afs.org to find out more and request your spot at the event.
+Monika shared her reflections with us in advance of the AFS Global Conference (22-23 October 2020) which explored the impact of the first ever PISA Global Competence Assessment results on different education stakeholders, and help us define the path forward.

 How has the COVID-19 pandemic impacted global citizenship education (GCED)?

 In the past couple of months, due to the COVID-19 crisis, the educational sector was challenged a lot – almost as much as the health sector.
 Literally all educators, students and parents alike were engaged in minimizing the problems of school closures and keeping on educational efforts despite lockdown.